Audi recalls 5,000 diesel cars to fix emissions control software

 Volkswagen’s shares plunged more than 20 percent when the scandal broke.
 They climbed back to pre-crisis levels for the first time on Thursday.

-Reporting by Maria Sheahan and Jan Schwartz; Writing by Georgina Prodhan; Editing by Christoph Steitz, Greg Mahlich
+Reporting by Maria Sheahan and Jan Schwartz; Writing by Georgina Prodhan; Editing by Christoph Steitz, Greg Mahlich, David Evans